Diego2250/Diego2250/README.md

 # Hi there 👋, I'm Diego
 #### I am Computer Science Student and a SAP Developer
-Currently, I'm pursuing my third year of Computer Science and Information Technology Engineering at Universidad del Valle de Guatemala.
+Currently, I'm pursuing my fourth year of Computer Science and Information Technology Engineering at Universidad del Valle de Guatemala.
 I'm also working at Inforum Solutions as a SAP developer.

 ## Skills: